zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 (:file:`schema`), its logic (:file:`entities`) and its user interface (:file:`views`).

 A cube can use other cubes as building blocks and assemble them to provide a whole with richer functionnalities than its parts.
 The cubes `cubicweb-blog`_ and `cubicweb-comment`_ could be used to make a cube named *myblog* with commentable blog entries.

-The `|cubicweb| Forge`_ offers a large number of cubes developed by the community and available under a free software license.
+The `CubicWeb.org Forge`_ offers a large number of cubes developed by the community and available under a free software license.

 The command :command:`cubicweb-ctl list` displays the list of cubes installed on your system.

 On a Unix system, the available cubes are usually stored in the directory :file:`/usr/share/cubicweb/cubes`.
 If you're using the cubicweb forest